cac-t-u-s/cac-t-u-s.github.io/pages/memory.md

 `accum` is a generalization of `collect` that allows to perform user-defined collection strategies.
 The main difference with `collect`is the second input, which here must receive an accumulation function able to process a combination of the input (_data-in_) with the current content of the memory.

-Possible functions are for instance `+`, in order to sum up the inputs (supposingly numbers), `max` to maximize the values, or any other function or patch processing one inpu value and the current state of the memory.
+Possible functions are for instance `+`, in order to sum up the inputs (supposedly numbers), `max` to maximize the values, or any other function or patch processing one input value and the current state of the memory.

-> `accum` is mostly intended to be used in [loops](loop) as a way to extend or specifilze the behavior of `collect` when needed.
+> `accum` is mostly intended to be used in [loops](loop) as a way to extend or specialize the behavior of `collect` when needed.
 > **See the _Core features/loop_ Help Patch.**

 <img src="memory_img/accum.png">